Academy Sports and Outdoors (NASDAQ:ASO) Updates FY 2022 Earnings Guidance

 Insider Activity at Academy Sports and Outdoors

-In related news, EVP Samuel J. Johnson sold 112,000 shares of the business’s stock in a transaction dated Tuesday, September 13th.
+In related news, EVP Samuel J. Johnson sold 112,000 shares of the firm’s stock in a transaction dated Tuesday, September 13th.
 The stock was sold at an average price of $48.46, for a total value of $5,427,520.00.
-Following the transaction, the executive vice president now owns 132,539 shares in the company, valued at approximately $6,422,839.94.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-3.51% of the stock is currently owned by insiders.
+Following the transaction, the executive vice president now owns 132,539 shares in the company, valued at $6,422,839.94.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+3.51% of the stock is owned by company insiders.

 Hedge Funds Weigh In On Academy Sports and Outdoors

-Several institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-BlackRock Inc. boosted its stake in shares of Academy Sports and Outdoors by 124.0% during the 1st quarter.
-BlackRock Inc. now owns 13,562,648 shares of the company’s stock worth $534,370,000 after acquiring an additional 7,507,589 shares in the last quarter.
-Vanguard Group Inc. boosted its stake in shares of Academy Sports and Outdoors by 11.3% during the 1st quarter.
-Vanguard Group Inc. now owns 9,462,337 shares of the company’s stock worth $372,817,000 after acquiring an additional 958,800 shares in the last quarter.
-State Street Corp boosted its stake in shares of Academy Sports and Outdoors by 4.7% during the 2nd quarter.
-State Street Corp now owns 2,966,854 shares of the company’s stock worth $105,660,000 after acquiring an additional 132,717 shares in the last quarter.
-Goldman Sachs Group Inc. boosted its stake in shares of Academy Sports and Outdoors by 53.2% during the 2nd quarter.
-Goldman Sachs Group Inc. now owns 1,863,331 shares of the company’s stock worth $66,223,000 after acquiring an additional 647,278 shares in the last quarter.
-Finally, Renaissance Technologies LLC boosted its stake in shares of Academy Sports and Outdoors by 680.6% during the 1st quarter.
-Renaissance Technologies LLC now owns 1,147,500 shares of the company’s stock worth $45,212,000 after acquiring an additional 1,000,500 shares in the last quarter.
-Institutional investors and hedge funds own 98.01% of the company’s stock.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in ASO.
+Raymond James Financial Services Advisors Inc. boosted its holdings in Academy Sports and Outdoors by 4.2% during the first quarter.
+Raymond James Financial Services Advisors Inc. now owns 48,019 shares of the company’s stock worth $1,892,000 after buying an additional 1,951 shares during the last quarter.
+Bank of New York Mellon Corp boosted its holdings in Academy Sports and Outdoors by 117.2% during the first quarter.
+Bank of New York Mellon Corp now owns 850,956 shares of the company’s stock worth $33,529,000 after buying an additional 459,085 shares during the last quarter.
+PNC Financial Services Group Inc. boosted its holdings in Academy Sports and Outdoors by 42.0% during the first quarter.
+PNC Financial Services Group Inc. now owns 4,798 shares of the company’s stock worth $190,000 after buying an additional 1,419 shares during the last quarter.
+Natixis Advisors L.P. bought a new position in Academy Sports and Outdoors during the first quarter worth about $447,000.
+Finally, MetLife Investment Management LLC boosted its holdings in Academy Sports and Outdoors by 57.0% during the first quarter.
+MetLife Investment Management LLC now owns 42,967 shares of the company’s stock worth $1,693,000 after buying an additional 15,599 shares during the last quarter.
+Institutional investors own 98.01% of the company’s stock.

 Academy Sports and Outdoors, Inc, through its subsidiaries, operates as a sporting goods and outdoor recreational products retailer in the United States.
 The company sells coolers and drinkware, camping accessories, camping equipment, sunglasses, backpacks, and sports bags; marine equipment and fishing rods, reels, baits, and equipment; firearms, ammunition, archery and archery equipment, camouflage apparel, waders, shooting accessories, optics, airguns, and hunting equipment; team sports equipment, including baseball, football, basketball, soccer, golf, racket sports, and volleyball; fitness equipment and accessories, and nutrition supplies; and patio furniture, outdoor cooking, wheeled goods, trampolines, playsets, watersports, and pet equipment, as well as electronics products, watches, consumables, batteries, etc.